Dying to Survive: Plot

 An aphrodisiac peddler, Cheng Yong, is in financial trouble.
 His store has not been making profits for a long time and his father urgently needs a large sum of money for brain surgery.

 One day a man wearing thick layers of surgical masks comes to his shop.
 He asks Cheng to bring a cheap drug from India in return for a large sum of money.
 Due to patent protection, the Swiss drug imatinib is very expensive and cannot be afforded by most leukemia patients in China.
 However, an inexpensive generic version of it is available in India.

 Desperate for money, Cheng agrees to risk smuggling the drug into China.
 As more chronic myelogenous leukemia patients start to buy drugs from him, Cheng becomes rich.
 His motivation starts to change after he witnesses devastated patients whose families had been pushed into poverty by costly cancer treatments walk away with hope for the future.

-At the same time, Chinese police notice the availability of the contraband Geliening and vow to crack down on the unlicensed generic drug, as the originator company Nuo Wa (reflecting Novartis in real life) sued the Indian government for infringing its patent.
+At the same time, Chinese police notice the availability of the contraband imatinib and vow to crack down on the unlicensed generic drug, as the originator company Nova (reflecting Novartis in real life) sues the Indian government for infringing its patent.